damien-meere/Data-Centric-Development-Milestone-Project/README.md

 ### Trainee Interface - Enrollment Page
 1. Verify that the correct course information is also presented above the enrollment list.
-2. Verify that on enrollment, the trainee is given the correct feedback on whether their enrollment was a success or not (should teh course be full) - i.e. present the successful enrollment page or
+2. Verify that on enrollment, the trainee is given the correct feedback on whether their enrollment was a success or not (should the course be full) - i.e. present the successful enrollment page or
 Unsuccessful enrollment as required.
 3. Ensure that the details provided by the trainee are successfully presented to the trainer through the 'View Enrollments' button on the trainer interface.